Siblings Matter Too Grants

 » Where applicable, signpost to other support services.

-We will continue to report on the number of first time and repeat applications received and record signposting in the database.
+We will continue to report on the number of first time and repeat applications received and record signposting.

 We will increase the recognition for siblings who take on a caring role including awareness of the support required by the families who are raising a disabled or seriously ill child.